-Al Haj Moulvi Reyazuddin Ahmed (T.I)
+Al Haj Moulvi Rayazuddin Ahmed (T.I)

-Al Haj Moulvi Reyazuddin Ahmed (T.I), a direct descendant of Hazrat Sheikh Saleem Uddin Chishty, was born in 1906 in the city of Taj Mahal, the city of intellectuals and poets.
+Al Haj Moulvi Rayazuddin Ahmed (T.I), a direct descendant of Hazrat Sheikh Saleem Uddin Chishty, was born in 1906 in the city of Taj Mahal, the city of intellectuals and poets.
 His early upbringing through parents and education instilled in him love for education inspite of being enslaved in government service.

 In that era of conventional thoughts and traditional values he envisaged that female education was of paramount importance.
 His revolutionary thoughts clashed with the norms of his day but his commitment and dedication to women literacy did not subside.
 He was the founder of Anjuman-e-Islamia Trust which heralded the inception of many educational institutions.
 He was, in a way, pioneer of Muslims female education in this area.